mercadopago/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card-core-methods-v2.en.md

 The `createCardToken` method will return a token with the secure card display.

-We will take and save the response ID (token) in a hidden attribute called `MPHiddenInputToken` and then send the form to your servers.
+We will take and save the response token ID in a hidden attribute called `MPHiddenInputToken` and then send the form to your servers.

 > WARNING